 Beyond that, you should be aware that when it comes to receiving support when you’re experiencing cybersecurity issues, shared hosting providers usually don’t include customer service into their hosting plans.
 In other words, you’re basically left on your own with your problems.

-To those of you not able to handle the technicalities of running a website by themselves, we advise to rely on managed hosting services, given that they are very easy to handle due to the automation of website building processes.
+To those of you not able to handle the technicalities of running a website by themselves, we advise to rely on automated hosting services, given that they are very easy to handle due to the automation of website building processes.

 For those of you who are curious, take a look at our approach for how to secure your WordPress Site here.

-Another plus is that in the rare occasion that you do suffer from a hacked website, we offer 24/7 customer support thereby guaranteeing that you will always have a helping and qualified hand in such precarious situations.
+Another plus is that on the rare occasion that you do suffer from a hacked website, we offer 24/7 customer support thereby guaranteeing that you will always have a helping and qualified hand in such precarious situations.
 You don’t believe us?
-Then we welcome you to start our 14-day free trial – with no credit card requirement – and see for yourself.
+Then we welcome you to start our free trial – with no credit card requirement – and see for yourself.

 One very common source of vulnerability arises when people forget to update their WordPress to its newest version.